-- 1. This Convention shall apply to taxes on income imposed by a Contracting State, irrespective of the manner in which they are levied.
+1. This Convention shall apply to taxes on income and capital gains imposed by each Contracting State, irrespective of the manner in which they are levied.

-- 2. There shall be regarded as taxes on income all taxes imposed on total income, or on elements of income, including taxes on gains from the alienation of movable or immovable property.
+2. There shall be regarded as taxes on income and capital gains all taxes imposed on total income or on elements of income, including taxes on gains from the alienation of movable or immovable property.

-- 3. The existing taxes to which this Convention shall apply are:
+- 3. The existing taxes to which the Convention shall apply are in particular:

 - (a) in the case of Ireland:

 - (i) the income tax;

+- (ii) the income levy;

-- (ii) the corporation tax;
+- (iii) the corporation tax; and

-- (iii) the capital gains tax;
+- (iv) the capital gains tax;